VijayTummalapalli3715/A-Portal-for-Managing-Students-Capstone-Projects/README.md

 A full-stack web application designed for universities to streamline the end-to-end process of managing capstone projects.
 It enables clients to propose projects, students to select preferences, and instructors to assign projects—all in one centralized platform.

----

 ## Features

-** Student Portal ** : Browse projects, set preferences, view assigned projects.
+**Student Portal** : Browse projects, set preferences, view assigned projects.

 ** Client Dashboard ** : Create and manage project proposals, review student interest.